MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     If there are any ancestors other than Mesh Entities, Empty Objects, and Group Entities then it is undefined whether or not interaction is disabled.

-TODO - GrabbableEntity, PhysicalEntity classes (which should be mentioned in grabbing and physics sections too)
+<mark>TODO - GrabbableEntity, PhysicalEntity classes (which should be mentioned in grabbing and physics sections too)</mark>

 ## Common Properties